sts10/qr-forge/README.markdown

 ## QREncoder

-A Rust script to more safely generate a QR code form a TOTP secret key.
+A Rust script to more safely generate a QR code from a 32-character TOTP secret key.